peakai-engineering/backend-engineer-assignment/README.md

 **Word Dictionary**

 The dictionary is structured as a JSON object with four categories: "positive_emotion," "negative_emotion," "social," and "cognitive."
-Each category contains a list of at least 50 words to meet the requirement of 200 words total.
+Each category contains a list of at least 50 words.

 {
   "positive_emotion": [